We use cookies to understand how people use Depot.

 Cache

 Bazel is a build tool that builds code quickly and reliably.
-It is used by many large projects, including Google, and is optimized for incremental builds with advanced local and remote caching and parallel execution.
+Many large projects use it, including Google, and optimizes for incremental builds with advanced local and remote caching and parallel execution.
 Bazel supports many different languages and platforms, and is highly configurable, scaling to codebases of any size.

-Depot Cache provides a remote cache service that can be used with Bazel, allowing you to incrementally cache and reuse parts of your builds.
+Depot Cache provides a remote cache service that works with Bazel, allowing you to incrementally cache and reuse parts of your builds.
 This cache is accessible from anywhere, both on your local machine and on CI/CD systems.

-To manually configure Bazel to use Depot Cache, you will need to set two build flags in your .bazelrc file.
-Configure Bazel to use the Depot Cache service endpoint and set API token as the authorization header:
+To configure Bazel to use Depot Cache, set two build flags in your .bazelrc file:

 build --remote_cache=https://cache.depot.dev